Gehmasse/remarkable-pdf-backup/README.md

 # reMarkable PDF backup

+## Prerequisites

+- PHP is installed (tested only with version 8.3)
+- composer is installed

 ## Usage

+- install packages with `composer install`.
 - Connect your reMarkable device via USB.
 - Activate the USB web interfaca.
 - Run `php index.php` in project root.